 I’ve tried several times to write this post, each time unable to get it right.
 First I wrote out of anger and frustration, the second draft came out of sadness and confusion.
 Empathy, in a subtle way, came next.
 I’d never met him, yet my emotionally-charged, incoherent ramblings would suggest otherwise.

 I’m not here to pretend to understand the man, I didn’t know him.
-Like most of you I only know what he shared openly, in his books and on television.
+Like most of you I only know what he shared publicly – in his books and on television.
 All I can do is share my own thoughts on how much of a profound impact he had on mine and Kylee’s lives.

 Inspiration is an Understatement